ozmos/100-days-of-code/r1-log.md

 ###R1D68
 Started the day with some `php`, doing a simple algorithm on _codewars_.
 I found that `php` has many features in common with `javascript` including `filter` and `reduce` functions as well as a ternary operator.
 The syntax differs in many aspects, for example parenthesis are often necessary where they would not be in `javascript`.
 Callback functions are placed in quotations which I found quite counter intuitive.
 The rest of the day was spent working on my calculator.
 I found that a lot of the refactoring I did yesterday was unnecessary as it made styling the buttons with `CSS` grid much more difficult.
 I had to put those nice neat components back into the `Inputs` component so all the buttons would be direct children of the container.

+###R1D69
+Finished styling my calculator app.
+Had some trouble on deployment as most browsers don't recognise look behinds in regular expressions.
+Managed to fix the offending function with a work around.
+Thank goodness I did all those algorithms!
+Later had a bit of trouble with the footer but found a neat way to fix the footer at the bottom without overlapping.
+Went over some bootrap exersizes last night as I'm finding vanilla CSS too time consuming.
+Also practised some php.